How to Monitor Your Internet Connection 24/7 (Free)

 Monitor My Connection (MMC) is a free, browser-based tool that requires no software installation or account creation.
 It runs entirely in your browser tab, checking your connection every second using DNS-over-HTTPS queries to Google DNS (8.8.8.8) with Cloudflare DNS (1.1.1.1) as a fallback.
 These queries are lightweight and accurate — they measure real round-trip latency without depending on a single external server that might have its own outages.

 The tool automatically classifies each check: under 200ms is "connected," 200ms–1000ms is "slow," and over 1000ms (or a timeout) is "disconnected."
 Every 5 checks are aggregated into a single data point using the most severe status seen in that window, giving you a smooth timeline without losing information about brief drops.
+The result is a rolling 24-hour history stored entirely in your browser — no cloud account, no subscription, no data leaving your device.

 Setting up continuous monitoring